Monday, December 16, 2013

 The Long-Legged Fly (James Sallis, 1992)

-James Sallis wrote a foreword to Derek Raymond's He Died with his Eyes Open which I really liked.
-It is good and honest text, full of (deserved) admiration for that strange novel.
-So that aroused a bit of curiosity in me, together with the fact that he also wrote a Chester Himes' biography which is now pretty high on my to-do list.
-I've heard of Sallis before of course and have seen his books in bookstores but somehow never got around to read any of his stuff.
-At least I wasn't sure about it until I have read The Long-Legged Fly.
-Now I know for sure that I haven't read him because I would surely have remembered such brilliant and unique style of writing.
+James Sallis wrote a foreword to Derek Raymond's He Died with his Eyes Open, which I really liked.
+It is a good and honest text, full of (deserved) admiration for that strange novel.
+So that aroused a bit of curiosity in me, together with the fact that he also wrote a Chester Himes' biography, which is now pretty high on my to-do list.
+I've heard of Sallis before, of course, and have seen his books in bookstores, but somehow never got around to reading any of his stuff.
+At least I wasn't sure about it until I had read The Long-Legged Fly.
+Now I know for sure that I haven't read him because I would surely have remembered such a brilliant and unique style of writing.

 And this one is also a bit strange.
-By form and overall feeling it is definitely hard boiled noir-ish stuff.
+By form and overall feeling, it is definitely hard-boiled noir-ish stuff.
 But instead on crime(s) it concentrates entirely on its protagonist.
-We follow PI Lew Griffin, who specializes (I think) in missing persons cases through the various stages of his life and career spanning from years 1964 to 1970, following an episode in 1984 and finally concluding in 1990.
-Author doesn't really bother to explain what made our guy successful in one period or what drove him into the alcohol and gutter in another.
-Individual cases are not related and also not very complicated (or coherent if I'm completely honest) and again, author doesn't even seem to be interesting in plotting.
+We follow PI Lew Griffin, who specialises (I think) in missing persons cases through the various stages of his life and career spanning from 1964 to 1970, following an episode in 1984 and finally concluding in 1990.
+The author doesn't really bother to explain what made our guy successful in one period or what drove him into alcoholism and the gutter in another.
+Individual cases are not related and also not very complicated (or coherent if I'm completely honest), and again, the author doesn't even seem to be interested in plotting.

 Sounds strange and disjointed, but it's anything but.
-At least once you realize that this is not about whodunnit at all.
-It's masterclass in writing, characterization, atmosphere creating, treating people (and readers) honesty and with respect.
-Clever and thoughtful stuff that - at least for me - was hardly a page turner.
-Quite opposite in fact as I've read it slowly in the evenings with a cup of tea and not on the bus on my way to work.
-Just wanted to enjoy it as long as possible, absorb it and let it sink under my skin.
+At least once, you realise that this is not about whodunnit at all.
+It's a masterclass in writing, characterisation, atmosphere creating, treating people (and readers) with honesty and respect.
+Clever and thoughtful stuff that - at least for me - was hardly a page-turner.
+Quite opposite in fact, as I've read it slowly in the evenings with a cup of tea and not on the bus on my way to work.
+I just wanted to enjoy it as long as possible, absorb it, and let it sink under my skin.

 So my only complaint about it would be that it's too short.